Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 The [`@Serializable`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/) annotation in Kotlin enables the serialization of all properties in classes defined by the primary constructor.
 You can further customize this behavior to fit your specific needs.
-This section covers how to adjust serialization using various techniques to control which properties are serialized and how the serialization process is managed.
+This section covers various serialization techniques, enabling you to specify which properties are serialized and how the serialization process is managed.

 To get started, make sure you have the necessary libraries imported.
 For setup instructions, see the [Get started with Kotlin serialization guide](serialization-get-started.md).